kevinxiao27/kevinxiao27/README.md

 ## Hi there 👋

+I'm Kevin, a sophomore studying CS + Business at the University of British Columbia.

+Contact me at kevin.xiao27@gmail.com

 <!--
 **kevinxiao27/kevinxiao27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.